Home Health Care Services

 - Turns and positions bed-bound patients, providing preventive skin care techniques including back-rubs and other measures.

-- Performs range of motion and other simple procedures as instructed by the therapist or nurse.
+- Performs a range of motion and other simple procedures as instructed by the therapist or nurse.

 - Assists patient/client in the self-administration of medication.
 Home Health Aides do not administer medicine but assist the patient/client.